pymupdf/PyMuPDF-Utilities/README.md

 # PyMuPDF-Utilities
 Various utilities using PyMuPDF

 * **morph-demo1.py, morph-demo2.py, morph-demo3.py** are scripts showing the effect of the ``morph`` parameter in text insertions.
 Each script creates a PDF page, fills a  text box and then morphs that box using its upper left corner as fixed point.
-Each morphing result is put on a separate page.
-I have combined the effects of all three scripts here: [morphing.gif](https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/morphing.gif).
+Each morphing result is put on a new PDF page and the resulting pixmap is shown in an endless loop.
+Now require PyMuPDF v1.14.5 and can be run with Python v2.7.

+* **quad-show1.py, quad-show2.py** require PyMuPDF v1.14.5 and can be run with Python v2.7.
+They demonstrate how the modified version of `drawOval` can be used to create a wide range of shapes, both displaying the results in an endless loop.

 * **all-my-pics-attached.py** - take all files from a given directory and **attach** them to pages (as *'FileAttachment'* annotations) of a new PDF.
 Non-file entries of the directory will be skipped.